pystatsv1/PyStatsV1/docs/source/business_ch08_descriptive_statistics_financial_performance.rst

 ``ar_payment_slices.csv``
   **Optional-but-recommended** detail table.
 Each row represents a slice of a collection applied to an invoice under a FIFO assumption.
-This produces a realistic “days outstanding” distribution even when cash receipts do not explicitly reference invoice numbers.
+This produces a realistic "days outstanding" distribution even when cash receipts do not explicitly reference invoice numbers.

 ``ar_days_stats.csv``
-  Descriptive stats for “days outstanding” overall and by customer.
+  Descriptive stats for "days outstanding" overall and by customer.

 ``ch08_summary.json``
   Summary metrics, checks, and a data dictionary.